lundegaard/redux-tools/docs/tutorial/02-namespacing.md

 };
 ```

 The `meta.namespace` attribute was added automatically by `namespacedConnect`.
-What's the point?
+What's the point of that?

 Because our counter was mounted three times, there are three instances of our reducers injected as well, each with a different namespace.
 If an action has a different namespace than the reducer's, **it will be ignored**.

-Using the `namespace` prop is pretty simple, but it doesn't scale well if you need to use `withReducers` deep in the React component tree.
-That's when namespace providers come in handy.
+Using the `namespace` prop is pretty simple, but it doesn't scale well if you need to use `withReducers` deeper in the React component tree.
+That's when the namespace provider comes in handy.

 ## Namespace Provider

-> The same component is exported from:
->
-> - `@redux-tools/reducers-react`
-> - `@redux-tools/epics-react`
-> - `@redux-tools/middleware-react`
->
-> This component will likely be moved to `@redux-tools/namespaces-react` in the future.

 There are essentially three approaches to using this component:

 1. You do not need to handle namespacing at all.

    - Don't use this component.

 2. You are able to access the current namespace using React context from anywhere inside a widget and you are using a single virtual DOM for all widgets.

    - You can wrap the entire application in a single `<Provider useNamespace={useNamespace}>` component and you are done!
 This is the approach that should be used e.g. with React Union.

 3. You are not using a single virtual DOM or you cannot reliably access the namespace from a nested component.

    - You should resort to wrapping each widget separately by using `<Provider namespace={namespace}>` instead.
-This is the go-to approach if you are rendering the widgets yourself.
+This is the go-to approach if you are rendering the widgets manually.

 ```js
 import { Provider } from '@redux-tools/reducers-react';